0vercl0k/wtf/README.md

 ### Generating execution traces

-The main mechanism available to instrospect in an execution backend is to generate an execution trace. *bochscpu* is the only backend that has the ability to generate a complete execution traces so it is best to use for debugging purposes.
-The other backends only generate execution traces used to measure code-coverage (address of the first instruction in a basic block).
+The main mechanism available to instrospect in an execution backend is to generate an execution trace. *bochscpu* is the fastest backend to do that, because exiting VMX mode is very expensive on the other backends.

 This is how you would generate an execution trace for the `crash-0xfffff764b91c0000-0x0-0xffffbf84fb10e780-0x2-0x0` test-case: